 Trail Guidelines

 Welcome to the Orchard at Altapass, a non-profit organization.
-All visitors are expected to act with respect and courtesy as permitted guests on private land.
-Walking is one of the best forms of exercise in which all ages can participate.
-Explore the trails; take in the views, and please visit often.
-Each season offers a unique experience.
+Come and enjoy our trails, take in the views, and visit often.
+Each season offers a unique experience!

 We are a working orchard and our trails are marked.
 Electric fences are spaced to protect the crop from local predators as well as to help navigate around depressions and dips in the landscape.